rixx/books.rixx.de/data/reviews/arkady-strugatsky/roadside-picnic/index.md

 German translation, but I've been told this goes for the English one, too.
 The German translation is an utter joy to read.

-I've been trying to put into words why this book feels so very, very Russian.
+I've been trying to put into words why this book is so very, very Russian.
 I think it's the interactions between people.
 There's a common assumption that everybody is scavenging and finding semi-legal ways of making do, and also that everybody could be an informer about to tattle.
 This common assumption is born with equanimy and alcohol, and a strong reliance on community bonds.
 While the protagonist is in prison, friends check in on his wife and stand up to her